Back to School

 Begin by looking...

-I begin with this slideshow, Intuitive Response that gets them moving about, looking at and talking about art, what they like, what they think and feel when they look at images, this requires NO prior knowledge and is fun and teenagers love it ( as do adults).
+Set the stage with a slide show, Intuitive Response that gets them moving about, looking at and talking about art, what they like, what they think and feel when they look at images, this requires NO prior knowledge and is fun and teenagers love it ( as do adults).
 It takes between 15-30 minutes depending on how much time you discuss each slide. its also a great way to get to know your new students, hear their voices.
+(Could be adapted to remote learning, sharing your screen during the slides and the page with your students in student access.)

 When looking at art works for the first time we naturally have an intuitive response, we like or we don’t like or maybe we feel indifferent.
 We may have a strong aesthetic response or we may feel an...